skiqh/require-text/README.md

 	...
 	"require-text":
 		{	"paths": <path(s)>
+		,	"strip_extensions": false
 		}

 ```
-where `<paths>` can be a a single file, a single folder, a list of folders where all files in the subfolders get included.
+where `<paths>` can be a a single file, a single folder, or a list of folders where all files in the subfolders get included.
-You can make require-text ignore the file extensions by settings the `strip_extensions` flag to `true`.
+You can make require-text ignore the file extensions by settings the `strip_extensions` flag to `true` (defaults to false).

 Goodies